These Terms of Service were last updated and are effective on September 28, 2021.

 In contracts, terms often have very specific meanings.
 When we use the terms "we", "our", "us" or "BioLib" in these Terms, we mean our company called BioLib Technologies ApS, a Danish company registered with the Danish Business Authority with CVR-no. 40705341.

-These Terms apply to you whenever you browse, visit or use our Website (at biolib.com), our Desktop Application or our APIs; create an account with us; sign in to your account; explore, open, use or buy any apps in our App Database; or develop, publish, or sell apps in or through our App Database.
+These Terms apply to you whenever you browse, visit or use our Website (at biolib.com), our Desktop Application, our APIs, or any other software provided by us; create an account with us; sign in to your account; explore, open, use or buy any apps in our App Database; or develop, publish, or sell apps in or through our App Database.
 These Terms apply to all BioLib Services, including:

-(1) our Platform, which covers our website biolib.com and its subdomains and any other website we may establish in the future, our Desktop Application and our APIs (collectively, the "Platform"),
+(1) our Platform, which covers our website biolib.com and its subdomains and any other website we may establish in the future, our Desktop Application, our APIs, and any other software provided by us (collectively, the "Platform"),

 (2) the app database available on the Platform (the "App Database"),